Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Troubleshooting User Registration Email Issues

 The most common reason for users not getting activation emails from your site is poorly configured mail settings.
-Most WordPress hosting companies disable php mail functions to prevent their servers from abuse.
+Most WordPress hosting companies disable the PHP mail function to protect their servers from abuse.

-Some don’t configure it properly, so your emails are never received by the user or end up in spam.
+Some providers don’t configure the settings properly, so your emails are never received by the user or end up in spam.

 That is why you should use an SMTP service and an SMTP plugin to reduce email deliverability issues on your website.

-We recommend using WP Mail SMTP, which is the best WordPress SMTP plugin on the market, to switch WordPress from using the built-in PHP mail function to using your SMTP service.
+We recommend using WP Mail SMTP, which is the best WordPress SMTP plugin on the market, to switch WordPress from using the built-in PHP mail function to SMTP (Simple Mail Transfer Protocol).

 For more details on this topic, please see our guide on how to fix the WordPress not sending email issue.